 A pair of these can be bought on Eurocarparts.
 Trust us on this one, this pair can be your best friend for a very long time to come.

-Car Maintenance -Check-up your exhaust
+Car Maintenance -Check up on your exhaust

-This could save you a potentially a serious breakdown.
+This could save you a potentially serious breakdown.
 Manually check your exhaust and the body position and angle to see if you find anything out of normal.
-Try hearing out for any unusual sounds or vibrations will also give you some clue as exhaust body is attached to the mainframe via rubber mounts which can wear out with time and give way in a very unprecedented fashion in an inappropriate time.
+Try hearing out for any unusual sounds or vibrations will also give you some clue as the exhaust body is attached to the mainframe via rubber mounts which can wear out with time and give way in a very unprecedented fashion at an inappropriate time.
 If you see an unusual displacement and/or movement, try to see a qualified mechanic as soon as possible.
 In some cases, you may be able to remount the new rubber parts but it’s not recommended.

 Car Maintenance – Test your vehicle’s horn